chhavithakur15/SPLISUM/README.md

 # move downloaded files here
 ```

-Then run the pipeline as described above using the downloaded files.
+Then run the pipeline as described below using the downloaded files.

 ---